 ISA Housing provides the opportunity for students to experience Lille in ways that are inaccessible to the average visitor of France.
 The experience of living in another culture will be both educational and rewarding as long as you stay open-minded and reasonable at all times.
 There are differences in culture and lifestyle between life in France and the U.S. Remember: the key to a positive experience is flexibility!
 With this way of thinking, you can truly live the lifestyle of the Lillois!

-Students in the Lille summer programs typically live in residence halls in single rooms with shared bathroom and kitchen facilities.
+Students in the Lille summer programs typically live in residence halls in single rooms, while bathrooms and kitchenettes may be either self-contained or shared.
 While single rooms are the most common, they cannot be guaranteed.
 The halls are close to the university and are well served by public transportation.
 Pillows, bed sheets, and blankets are provided.
-Dorms have internet access, however, wifi is not included there.
-Students should plan to bring or purchase ethernet cables and/or wireless routers to use within their rooms.
+Dorms have internet access, however, wifi may or may not be included there, depending on the building in which students are placed.

 On campus, students have access to shops, pubs, and restaurants.
 They are also able to use the university library, a computer lab open 9-6 on weekdays, and a sports facility.
 Fitness, bodybuilding, aerobics, and sauna facilities are available for an additional fee through the host institution.
 An Olympic-sized swimming pool is located just a 10-minute walk away from the campus.
 There is also a health clinic on campus that students also have access to if needed.